 LEASE ADDENDUM AND REPAYMENT AGREEMENTS FOR RETROACTIVE RENT

-A. MPHA will mail or deliver a Retroactive Rent Lease Addendum to the Tenant or the Tenant’s unit.
+MPHA will mail or deliver a Retroactive Rent Lease Addendum to the Tenant or the Tenant’s unit.

 If a Tenant disputes the amount of Retroactive (Retro) Rent, MPHA will offer an Informal Settlement Conferences.
 Before MPHA will schedule a Formal Hearing, MPHA may require the Tenant pay the amount of Rent not in dispute as of the first of the preceding month.
 The Rent may include Monthly or Retroactive Rent that was due in the preceding month.
 See 24 C.F.R § 966.55 (e)(1).

 Retro Rent Repayment Agreement

 MPHA will include all Retro Rent due and owing in determining the threshold of $5000